RICHARD LEE "DICK" RICE, FAIA (1919-2009)

 Around 1955 - The Almon B. and Mamie Butler, Sr. House, 107 Doris Avenue, Clinton NC.
 Traditional house, a replacement for an earlier house that burned down.

 1954 - The Richard G. and Anne White House, 3208 Birnamwood, Raleigh.
-After Richard White died, Anne White Dixon remarried James W. Dixon.
+After Richard White died, Anne White married James W. Dixon.
 Sold in 1966 to Robert L. and Mary S. Phillips.
-As of 2011 owned by Alonzo T. Adams who purchased it n 1968.
+Sold in 1968 to Alonzo T. Adams.
+Sold in 2018 to Lee Dev Co V LLC.
+Status unknown.

 Around 1957 - The H. Lemon and Edna Barnhill House, 125 Simmons Drive, Williamston NC.